 The definition of marmalade has evolved over the centuries.
 Originally, it was a sweet spread made from the quince fruit.
 There are conflicting stories about the birth of the term.
 One account holds that marmalade was created by a doctor treating Mary, Queen of Scots, for seasickness by mixing crushed sugar with oranges.
 The story infers the term marmalade is a derivation of "Marie est malade," a French phrase meaning "Mary is ill."

 However, most historians scoff at this explanation and believe the term came from the Portuguese marmelo for quince, from which original marmelada was made.
-Marmalade first appears in English print is dated 1524.
+The first occurrence of "marmalade" in English print is dated 1524.
 By the 18th century, the Seville orange (a bitter variety) had replaced the quince in marmalade popularity.

-Today, the general definition for marmalade is a sweet in which pieces of fruit and rind are suspended.
+Today, the general definition for marmalade is a sweet gel in which pieces of fruit and rind are suspended.
 The key is the rind, which gives lends a bitterness to delightfully balance the sweetness of the jelly.

 Some cooks use the terms marmalade and fruit preserves interchangeably.
 To further confound the issue, many chefs are creating new gourmet recipes with savory vegetables reduced to a spread they term a marmalade.